 You can get a visa on arrival for most nationalities, whether it’s by land or flying.
 A 10 days visa will cost around $13 and the next option is the 30 day visa for $50.

 Oman itself is amazing and that alone should get you to visit.
 Another reason is that enough cheap flights pass through Muscat between Asia and Europe as a stopover.

-But… Oman is all about being in the outdoors so go camping!
+But Oman is all about being in the outdoors – so go camping!

 Yes the absolute best way to save money and actually have the best time and enjoy the country is to camp.

 You can get most places with the 2wd so if you can get a group together then just do that.
-Or if there are 4 of you maybe upgrade to the 4wd to reach further of road places.
+Or if there are four of you maybe upgrade to the 4wd to reach further off road places.

 I was always in a 2wd and when things got bad we just got out and hitch-hiked.